 It was not until the increasing prosperity of Silesia and its recatholisation, after the end of the Thirty Years War in 1648 and the victorious war with Turkey, created an economically and politically advantageous base for increasing the worship of St. Hedwig, with which both Poles and Catholic Habsburgs were identified.
 The first works on the renovation of the temple began in 1676.
-The baroquesation of the temple and monastery took place in the second half of the 17th century and in the 18th century.
-In 1810 the monastery was secularized.
+The baroquesation of the church and abbey took place in the second half of the 17th century and in the 18th century.
+In 1810 the nunnery was secularized.
 The valuable collection and numerous interior furnishings were transferred to Wrocław, and in the monastery a military hospital was created.
-In 1870 the owners of the monastery became Knights Hospitaller, and in 1889 the Sisters of Mercy of St. Borromeo.
+In 1870 the owners of the nunnery became Knights Hospitaller, and in 1889 the Sisters of Mercy of St. Borromeo.
 Both orders have managed hospitals in their parts.
 In the 1930s renovation works were started, also continued after the war.
 After the transfer of the hospital, all the monastery buildings were taken over by the Sisters of Mercy of St. Borromeo.

 Architektura gotycka w Polsce, red.
-T.Mroczko i M. Arszyński, Warszawa 1995.
+M.Arszyński, T.Mroczko, Warszawa 1995.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.

 Łużyniecka E., Konczewski P., Cellarium z XIII w. w klauzurze dawnego opactwa cysterek w Trzebnicy, “Architectus” 2(46), 2016.